cf-convention/discuss/.github/ISSUE_TEMPLATE/standard-name-template.md

 **Date** Also used in the vocabulary editor.
 For each term please try to give the following:
-**- Term** Proposed term to appear in the vocabulary **- Definition** A brief definition to explain the meaning of the term **- Units** (If applicable).
+**- Term** Proposed term to appear in the vocabulary **- Description** A brief description to explain the meaning of the term **- Units** (If applicable).